Land Rover Certified Pre-Owned Warranty

 Compare plans tailored to your car & budget.

-Do you need an extended warranty for your Land Rover?
+Do you need an extended warranty for your CPO Land Rover?

-Due to Land Rover’s poor reputation for build quality, your options from third-party extended warranty companies might be limited.
+Alternatively, you may be able to purchase a warranty from a third-party extended warranty company.
+However, since Land Rovers tend to have a poor reputation for build quality, your options from third-party extended warranty companies might be limited.

 FAQ